StevenJL/periodoxical/README.md

 ]
 ```

-### Example 6 - Specify nth day-of-week in month (ie. first Monday of the Month, second Tuesday of the Month, last Friday of Month)
+### Specify nth day-of-week in month (ie. first Monday of the Month, second Tuesday of the Month, last Friday of Month)
 As a Ruby dev, I want to generate timeblocks for **8AM - 9AM** on the **first and second Mondays**  and **last Fridays** of every month starting in June 2024.
 I can do this with the `nth_day_of_week_in_month` param.

 ```rb